SOCR/SOCRAT/README.md

 ------------
 In case you wish to create your own module or contribute to the project, follow these steps to setup your enviroment.

-First, install [nodejs](http://nodejs.org/) if you havent. npm is the package manager for Node.js and comes bundled with it.
+First, install [nodejs](http://nodejs.org/) if you haven't. npm is the package manager for Node.js and comes bundled with it.

-Install Bower and Grunt,
+Install Webpack,

-    $> npm install -g bower grunt-cli
+    $> npm install webpack -g
-    $> npm update -b bower

 Clone the repository.